 Members of the public, employees of the district, Local School Council members and members of other groups wishing to speak must register in advance of the day of the meeting or by such other time noted in the meeting agenda published by the Board.

-Advance registration will open the Monday preceding the Board meeting at 10:30 a.m. and close Tuesday at 5:00 p.m., or until all slots are filled, and is available by visiting www.cpsboe.org, by calling 773-553-1600, or in person at 1 North Dearborn, Suite 950.
+Advance Speaker Registration will open the Monday preceding the Board meeting at 10:30 a.m. and close Tuesday at 5:00 p.m., or until all slots are filled.
+Advance Speaker Registration is available online at www.cpsboe.org, by calling 773-553-1600, or in person at 1 North Dearborn, Suite 950.

-City, State and Federal elected officials may request speaker time by contacting the Board Secretary.
+City, State and Federal public officials may request speaker time or an observer seat by contacting the Board Secretary.

 An interpreter will be provided for those speakers who wish to make their remarks in Spanish.
 Speakers who wish to make their remarks in a language other than English or Spanish must notify the Board Office at least two (2) business days prior to the Board meeting to request an interpreter.

 Individuals with a physical impairment that substantially limits one or more major life activity who require an accommodation, auxiliary aid and/or other services to participate in a Board meeting must notify the Board Office at least two (2) business days prior to the meeting to request the accommodation, auxiliary aid and/or other service.
 Sign language interpretation is available upon request without prior notice.